sasha370/sasha370/README.md

 ### Pet Project
-<p> https://diy-plans.ru - A simple online shop selling drawings and instructions for those who like to do something with their hands
+<p> https://diy-plans.ru - A simple online shop selling drawings and instructions for those who like to do something with their hands.
+  Repo: https://github.com/sasha370/project_store (Work in progress)
 <br>

 #### Education